-The body works as a holistic system, where all its parts have different functions that support each other...
-In many ways we can compare the function of certain organs to machines, the heart is like a pump that pumps blood, the brain is like a computer that processes throught, etc. But, unlike a machine, the body has a fantastic ability to adapt and heal!
+The body works as a complete system, where all its parts have different functions that support each other.
+In many ways, we can compare the function of certain organs to machines: the heart is like a pump that pumps blood, the brain is like a computer that processes thought.
+But, unlike a machine, the body has a fantastic ability to adapt and heal!

-Regenerative medicine works with the body's natural healing processes, so when an injury occurs that is beyond what the body can heal, doctors can intervene and help the healing become faster or use special materials from the laboratory to regrow tissue.
+Regenerative medicine works with the body' natural healing processes, so when an injury occurs that is beyond what the body can heal, doctors can intervene and help the healing occur faster or use special materials from the laboratory to regrow tissue.

-But some people will get new treatments involving regenerative medicine that help them heal in weeks, not months.
-Some people will get new treatments that cure them forever, improving and even saving their lives.
+Where some individuals will get new treatments that utilize regenerative medicine that help them heal in weeks, not months.
+Other individuals will get new treatments that cure them forever, improving and even saving their lives.

 Our body has a fantastic ability to heal itself!
 But some injuries are more than the body can handle.
 Doctors and scientists are working on regenerative medicine to help speed the body's natural healing ability.